James A. Redden: Notable cases

 In 1983, Redden dismissed weapons charges, from 1975, against American Indian Movement leader Dennis Banks.

 After 2003, Redden emerged as a central figure in the tension between industry and environmental concerns about the hydroelectric dams on the Columbia River, rejecting two management plans advanced by the federal government of the United States, on the grounds that they failed to protect various species of salmon, as required by the Endangered Species Act, and suggested that if the Bush administration failed to adequately address the salmon issue, management of the dams could fall to the courts.
 In November 2011, he announced that he would remove himself from the case prior to a new plan that the government presented in 2014.

 Personal life

 Redden married Joan Johnson in 1951; she predeceased him in 2018.
 They had two sons, William and James; James is a journalist at the Portland Tribune.
-Redden died on March 31, 2020, eighteen days after his 91st birthday, shortly after being treated for congestive heart failure.
+Redden died in Beaverton on March 31, 2020, eighteen days after his 91st birthday, shortly after being treated for congestive heart failure.
 He had been living in an adult foster care home.